 Output:

-From the above screenshot, we can see that the number of printed statements is as same as the input number the user has been given.
-So, the most basic loop body works well as well and the condition checking has been done properly.
+From the above screenshot, we can see that the number of printed statements is the same as the input number the user has been given.
+So, the most basic loop body works well, and the condition checking has been done properly.

 What Is Switch Statement In C Language?

-The switch statements work with the case statement.
-That is the reason, it is known as the Switch-Case Statements.
-We have to provide some value to the switch expression.
+The Switch-Case Statement can also be categorised under the Conditional Statements.
+After each Switch, we have to write Case which is also known as the Label.
 As per the value, the case label will be executed.
 This will make the multilevel branching of the program.

-It is the extended version of the If-Else Statement.
-Also, there is a default label present.
-If any of the labels don’t match with the switch expression, the default label will get executed.
+Also, there is a Default Label present.
+If any of the labels don’t match the switch expression, the default label will get executed.
 We have to use the Break Statements after writing each label.

 #include